 Best Time to Visit Nantucket with a Dog

 It’s hard to top Nantucket summers, with its sun-washed, sandy beaches and seaside charm.
-However, when planning a dog-friendly trip, consider visiting during the shoulder seasons of April-May and September-October.
+However, when planning a trip with your dog, consider visiting during the shoulder seasons of April-May and September-October.
 Unpredictable weather can make ferry crossing and beach enjoyment dicey, but you’ll appreciate the greater peace, quiet and freedom for your pup to roam.
 Plus, you’re more likely to score a great travel deal.

 Black-Eyed Susan’s: Serving up both breakfast and dinner, Black-Eyed Susan’s allows dogs on their adorable, outdoor patio.
 Need another reason to love this no-frills diner?
 It’s also BYOB!
 Located right downtown, be sure to get there early, as the limited seating fills up fast especially during the weekend breakfast rush.

 Bartlett’s Farm: Visit Nantucket’s oldest and largest family-owned farm for a hearty lunch.
 Order sandwiches (and Nantucket Nectar juice of course) from their deli counter and eat outside at their large, grassy picnic area.

 Claudette’s Sandwich Shop: If you find yourself in Siasconset (and you absolutely should make it a priority to find yourself in Sciasconset), then Claudette’s is the place to go for lunch.
 Order sandwiches from the counter and enjoy them on the outdoor patio, or walk to nearby Siasconset Beach for a picnic.